ImBearChild/tarpitd.py/docs/tarpitd.py.7.md

 `Set-Cookie:`.
 Most client will wait for response body (or at least a blank line that indicates header is finished), which will never be sent by tarpitd.py.
+Some clients, such as curl, have limited the header size.
+Those clients will close connection when limit is reached.

 #### http_deflate_html_bomb